JoshGlasson/JoshsBlog/content/2020-07-24 creating-the-blog.md

   </figure>
 </div>

-The final part was to host the blog somewhere.
-Up to now I had been checking how it looked using `npm run dev` to run the app on `localhost:3000`.
-It was helpful as it would automatically update after I saved any files.
-But I know wanted to deploy it somewhere.
+Nexy I wanted to host the blog somewhere.
+Up to now I had been viewing the blog locally using `npm run dev` to run the app on `localhost:3000`.
+It was helpful as it would automatically update after I saved any files, but I was now ready to deploy it somewhere actually visible to the world.
 I decided to use GitHub Pages as it is free and integrated directly with my repository.

 I found another blog post which was helpful in getting this working:
 <a href="https://dev.to/pixeline/how-to-deploy-a-sapper-pwa-on-github-pages-47lc" target="_blank">https://dev.to/pixeline/how-to-deploy-a-sapper-pwa-on-github-pages-47lc</a>